 1. Can I use “arigatou” with strangers?

-- While it’s not wrong, “arigatou gozaimasu” is safer and more polite for strangers.
+- It’s not wrong, but “arigatou gozaimasu” is safer and more polite for strangers.

 2. How do I respond to “arigatou”?